IsaacG/Advent-of-Code/2023/notes.md

 ## Approach

-I solved this using the approach described in the exercise.
+I solved this using the recursive approach described in the exercise.
 This was more of a "implement this algorithm" than "figure out how to solve this".
 That said, using a math solver library would probably be less code and more efficient.